What is the difference between Max Weber and Jean Monnet Fellowships? Can I apply for both?

 What if my Ph.D. defence takes place only after the start of the fellowship?

-Can I contact potential mentors in EUI departments/RSCAS?
+Can I contact potential mentors in EUI departments/RSCAS/STG?

 In order to keep the application process open and fair, the policy of the EUI is not to offer individual guidance and advice on project proposals.
-Prospective applicants are also requested not to contact EUI faculty members regarding potential mentorship.
+Prospective applicants should not contact EUI faculty members regarding potential mentorship.
 When searching for potential mentors, applicants are requested to consult the departmental web pages where research themes and faculty profiles are listed, and to indicate who they regard as potential mentors on the appropriate space in the application form.

 Who can be indicated as potential mentor?